-US citizens traveling as tourists or visitors are entitled to stay in the UK for up to 6 months without a visa.
-Just make sure your passport is up to date for travel both in the US and UK.
+US citizens traveling as a tourist or visitor are entitled to stay in the UK for up to 6 months without a visa.

 If you’re traveling to England from the US for the first time, I’ve written about my best tips here.
 Ready?
-Let’s get started!
+Let’s go.

-1. Visa and Border Requirements to Enter the UK
+1. Do You Need a Visa to Enter the UK?

 - As a tourist you can stay up to 6 months in the UK without a visa.